 Many of our greenhouses are equipped with energy-saving curtain systems.
 These curtains are closed whenever the heat is running, which is mostly during the night.
-Greenhouses easily remain at temperature when there is only a little bit of sun, but when it is cloudy or during the evening, greenhouses are not insulated well to hold heat in.
-By using these curtains, it adds additional insulation and it also pushed the warm air further down.
-The most important temperature in a greenhouse is at bench height where the plants are.
-Energy Curtains close off the peaks of the greenhouse so there is much less air to heat.
-We see an energy savings of over 40%.
+Greenhouses easily remain at temperature when there is only a little bit of sun, however, when it is cloudy or during the evening, greenhouses are not insulated well enough to hold heat in.
+Using these curtains adds additional insulation, and it also pushes the warm air further down to where the plants are.
+The most important temperature in a greenhouse is at bench height where the plants are, and these energy curtains close off the peaks of the greenhouse so there is much less air to have to heat.
+We have seen energy savings of over 40%.

 Van Wilgen’s just recently converted the whole campus to cleaner-burning natural gas instead of oil.
 We researched the newest and most efficient heaters and upgraded every furnace to 93% efficiency or greater.